 - The Elective papers will be rolled out in two phases.

 - Phase I: Life Insurance and Pension Elective papers will be made available starting from May 2019.
-Registration opens February 2019.
-Registration for November sittings opens in July.
+Registration for May sittings opens in late February.
+Registration for November sittings opens in early August.

 - Phase II: General Insurance Elective paper is targeted to be made available starting from May 2020.